Europe and Britain | Travel Tips & News

 Portugal is home to 17 UNESCO World Heritage Sites.
 With the exception of only one, these are all cultural sites.
 These play an important role in tourism and are one of the reasons Portugal has become one of the top 20 most-visited countries in the world.

 Perhaps you’d like to fuel your own wanderlust the Portuguese way and head off on your own adventure.
-If Portugal has piqued your interest, check out our Best of Portugal trip for all the highlights.
+If Portugal has piqued your interest, check out our Best of Portugal trip for all the highlights, or snap up some savings in our Last Minute Deals.

 Have you discovered any fun facts about Portugal not on this list?
 Let us know in the comments!